prescottprue/react-redux-firebase/docs/api/connect.md

 **Parameters**

+-   `storeKey`   (optional, default `'store'`)
 -   `watchArray` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** Array of objects or strings for paths to sync from Firebase.
 Can also be a function that returns the array.
 The function is passed the current props and the firebase object.

 **Examples**